-ii Different types of bills of lading

-There are various types of bills of lading, the most important of which are those described below.
+ii Different types of bills of lading There are various types of bills of lading, the most important of which are those described below.

-Liner bills and charter bills

-Liner bills are issued by shipping lines and contain very detailed, densely typed terms and conditions on their reverse face.
+Liner bills and charter bills Liner bills are issued by shipping lines and contain very detailed, densely typed terms and conditions on their reverse face.
 Charter bills (those issued in relation to goods on a chartered vessel, for example, the 'Congenbill' (1994 as revised in 2007 and 2016), which would be issued in relation to GENCON charter parties), contain only a small number of conditions, but should incorporate the terms of the charter party into the bill of lading.

-Received bills of lading and shipped bills of lading

-When goods have been received into the carrier's charge at the quay or in the warehouse and are not loaded, a document called a 'received for shipment bill' will be issued.
-Once the goods have been loaded on board the ship, the received bill may be exchanged or converted into a shipped bill containing the same representations.
+Received bills of lading and shipped bills of lading When goods have been received into the carrier's charge at the quay or in the warehouse and are not loaded, a document called a 'received for shipment bill' will be issued.
+Once the goods have been loaded on board the ship, the received bill may be exchanged6 or converted into a shipped bill containing the same representations.
 To obtain documentary credit, banks will only accept shipped bills of lading (not received bills of lading).

-Multimodal or combined transport bills of lading and port-to-port bills

-Multimodal transport combines at least two types of transport, without the need for the transport unit to be changed (e.g., when goods are transported in containers first by road, then by sea, then by road).
-If the place of receipt and place of delivery boxes are completed on the front face of the bill, then it is a multimodal bill, of which there are two main types:

-- a the through-transport bill, in which the named carrier contracts as principal for the stage during which it is the performing carrier but as cargo interests' agent for the other legs.
+Multimodal or combined transport bills of lading and port-to-port bills Multimodal transport combines at least two types of transport, without the need for the transport unit to be changed (e.g., when goods are transported in containers first by road, then by sea, then by road).
+If the place of receipt and place of delivery boxes are completed on the front face of the bill, then it is a multimodal bill, of which there are two main types: - a the through-transport bill, in which the named carrier contracts as principal for the stage during which it is the performing carrier but as cargo interests' agent for the other legs.
 This will be expressly stated in the small print on the reverse of the bill of lading; and - b the combined-transport bill, in which the named carrier contracts as principal for all stages of the movement, regardless of whether it is the performing carrier.
-This inevitably leads to subcontracting.

-In the event that the goods are to be carried from one port to another, a direct bill of lading or port-to-port bill of lading will be issued.
+This inevitably leads to subcontracting.7 In the event that the goods are to be carried from one port to another, a direct bill of lading or port-to-port bill of lading will be issued.
 On the front face of such a bill, only the port of loading and the port of discharge boxes are completed.
 A combined-transport bill needs to address the liability of the carrier in relation to the different modes of transport that will be used for the carriage of the goods covered by the bill of lading.
 This is because there is no single international convention applicable to multimodal transport.
-The UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules) was adopted in December 2008 by the UN General Assembly and was designed to regulate multimodal transport.
-However, very few countries have ratified the Rotterdam Rules and therefore they seem unlikely to enter into force internationally in the near future.

-Against surrender of the received bill.
+The UN Convention on Contracts for the International Carriage of Goods Wholly or Partly by Sea 2009 (the Rotterdam Rules) was adopted in December 2008 6 Against surrender of the received bill.

-There are various definitions used within the industry to make this distinction.
+7 There are various definitions used within the industry to make this distinction.